Written by:

 As I hit puberty, however, I started engaging with other people more.
 I had school friends, I had a friend I would often go to after school, I had friends I would go out with every weekend, and I would talk online with a myriad of people from all over the world.

-Often people would engage with me because they liked me, which often had something to do with my eccentricities, which may have been cultivated by getting plenty of alone-time.
-In other words, if social life is not deemed to be required for an autistic person, it may be conducive to just let them do what they want to do; perhaps later in life, they want to seek out engagement with others themselves.
+I think people generally like engaging with me because of my eccentricities, which may have been cultivated by getting plenty of alone time.
+In other words, if social life is not deemed to be required for an autistic person, it may be conducive to just letting them do what they want to do; whether that’s a pursuit with other people, or solitary activities.
+Perhaps later in life, they will be more driven to seek out engagement with others.

 Friends without expectations

 For example, they would come to understand that I am not very likely to call them.
 But if they call me, I can be an excellent friend.
-Also, their friends would tend to perceive me as an oddball and had a hard time understanding my behavior, but once they hung out with me for a while they always indicated liking me.
+I’m open to hanging out or just talk, even if I don’t tend to initiate any of this myself.
+Friends of my friends would tend to perceive me as an oddball, and they had a hard time understanding my behavior; but once they hung out with me for a while, they always indicated liking me.
 In other words, people just have to look beyond the eccentricities, and learn what a person is about.

-Despite my lack of social motivation, people would come to appreciate me for being me, and staying true to being me without being influenced by others.
+Despite my lack of social motivation, people would come to appreciate me for being me, and appreciate the fact that I stay true to being me, without being influenced by others.

 Perceived struggle